Guide to Getting the Most of Group Dental Insurance

 Dental Discount Plans

 Dental discount plans, while not insurance in the traditional sense, are often grouped with dental insurance options.
-These plans provide access to a network of dentists who offer services at a discounted rate.
+These plans provide access to covered dentists who offer services at a discounted rate.
 You pay for dental care at the time of service but at a reduced cost compared to standard fees.

 Dental discount plans can be a good option for those who want to reduce their dental care expenses but might not need comprehensive insurance coverage.
 They are typically more affordable but do not directly cover any portion of the dental services.